MCL Tear Creve Coeur, MO

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Creve Coeur, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Creve Coeur, MO frequently sustain direct impacts to the outer knee, causing the inner knee to overstretch or tear.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear